 As part of the Wisconsin Legislature, there are rules that govern the process of selling and serving alcohol.
-To purchase training please visit Wisconsin Bartending License.
+To purchase WI server training, please visit Wisconsin Bartending License.
 This is a list of questions and answers to Wisconsin Alcohol Laws.
-These FAQ are based on rules, regulations, and laws regarding the selling/serving of alcohol outlined from sections 125.68 & 125.51 & Publication 302.
+These FAQs are based on rules, regulations, and laws regarding the selling/serving of alcohol outlined in sections 125.68 & 125.51 & Publication 302.

 A: No, that law only prohibits the sale of alcohol in its original container for carry out (i.e. a bottle of wine cannot be bought at a restaurant to be carried out).

 The law s.
 125.51 (3)(a) and (b) requires that alcohol be sold and consumed by on the licensed premises, meaning that alcoholic beverages may not be sold in “to go” containers to be consumed elsewhere.